 When we think of silverware, what comes to our minds are exquisite heirloom pieces safely tucked away in a closet that’s to be opened only on special occasions.
 With the arrival of the festive season, these pieces then find pride of place in our well-decorated displays.
 But the thing about silver is that it develops a layer of tarnish over time.
 Even though it adds to the age-old look of the product, many would prefer a clean and shiny surface reflecting their smiles.

 There are many easy ways to achieve the lustre these products may be missing.
+If you're looking for an interior design ideas, consider incorporating a fresh coat of paint or adding decorative accents to enhance their aesthetic appeal.
 But while trying out the hacks first start with a small area on the product to see how well it works.
 Another thing to note is that if a product is really old and has tarnish all over, it's best to accept it as its vintage charm.

 Here is a guide full of simple hacks that you can try at home: